nornir/nornir.github.io/_sources/installation/common.txt

 Upgrading Numpy, Scipy, Matplotlib
 ----------------------------------

-Circa 2013 the PIP installer appears to detect earlier versions of these libraries even if later versions are installed.
+The PIP 1.4.x installer appears to detect earlier versions of these libraries even if later versions are installed.
 This results in downloading and building the libraries which fails if the machine does not have a build environment working for those tools.
 It is best to delete old versions of Numpy/Scipy/Matplotlib from the Python27/lib/site-packages directory when upgrading to later versions.

 Optional test data
 ------------------